Improved thresholds for e-values: Simulation studies

 We construct a set of $K$ e-values $(e_1, \dots, e_K)$ by simulating $K_0$ e-values from the null distribution and $K - K_0$ e-values from the alternative, where we set $K = 1000$ and $K_0 = 500$.
 We also construct $(e_1, \dots, e_K)$ such that its dependence structure is given by a $K$-variate Gaussian copula where off-diagonal entries of the correlation matrix are set to $-1/(K-1)$.
 For this dependence model, the assumption of PRDS does not hold.

 We compare the base e-BH (Table \ref{tab:e-BH-naive}) and the boosted e-BH with the knowledge that null e-variables are log-concave (Table \ref{tab:e-BH-boosted-LD}) to understand how many more discoveries we can make by using the results from Section \ref{sec:boosting}.
-Each number is an average from 1000 replications of the experiment.
+Each number represents the average of 1000 replications of the experiment.
 The base e-BH only makes discoveries for $\alpha = 0.1$ and $b = 5$; even in this case, the number of discoveries is very low.
 On the other hand, boosting the e-values by $c_1^{\rm AD}(\alpha)$ makes discoveries when the signal or the acceptable FDR bound is high enough.
 Note that the realized FDP in Table \ref{tab:e-BH-boosted-LD} is still very low: the e-BH has a theoretical FDR guarantee $\alpha K_0/K$ (which is $\alpha/2$ in this example), but we observe a realized FDP much smaller.
-This observation on the conservative nature of the e-BH procedure is well known, because e-BH only has sharp FDR when the e-variables take certain two-point distributions (far away from our setting); see \cite{WR22} and \cite{RB24} for discussions.
-For further comparison, simulations results on the case of using full distribution of null e-variables and the corresponding p-BH procedure are given in Appendix \ref{app:eBH}.
+This observation on the conservative nature of the e-BH procedure is well known, as e-BH only has sharp FDR when the e-variables take certain two-point distributions (far from our setting); see \cite{WR22} and \cite{RB24} for discussions.
+For further comparison, simulation results on the case of using the full distribution of null e-variables and the corresponding p-BH procedure are given in Appendix \ref{app:eBH}.

 {

 }